Bruce Arians Named Champion Of Equality By Women’s Sports Foundation

 When he was the coach of the Arizona Cardinals, he fought for Jennifer Welter to make her way to the coaching ranks, noticing her unique method of teaching.
 He hired her as an assistant coaching intern in the summer of 2015, making her the first female coach in league history.

-Let’s applaud Arians for his forward way of thinking, which started back at Mississippi State.
+Arians forward-way of thinking took way while he was at Mississippi State.
 He greatly admired Dot Murphy, who coached wide receivers at Hinds Community College.

 “She was one of the best receiver coaches I’d ever seen,” Arians told NFL.com.
 “This was 25 years ago.
 So my answer [when asked], ‘Can they coach?’
 Hell, yeah.
 I’ve seen it.
 It’s just getting opportunities.”